finance-code-regulation/S7/README.md

 | 4    | Customer Instructions, Transactions, and Agreements   | 14  | 11% |
 | **Total**   |  |  **125** | **100%** |

-This course has been designed using the following 12 Modules, and sections which include practice Q&A for each part.
+This course has been designed using the following Modules and sections which include practice Q&A for each part.
 Each Module and Section are followed by practice questions, and we'll be closing out with full-blown exams.
 As individuals, we understand different people have specific needs and we can also accomodate individual sessions focusing and targeting on "problem areas" to help better position our students to pass the exams. </br>

 **I. Introduction to Securities Industry and Regulations**</br>
 &nbsp; A. &nbsp; &nbsp; Overview of the Securities Industry.</br>